Adversarial Attacks in Weight-Space Classifiers: Results

-In \cref{fig:tsnes} we demonstrate the affect of adversarial perturbations applied in signal-domain over the latent representations attained from perturbed data, and compare between parameter-space classifiers and traditional signal-space classifiers.
-To this end, as a signal-domain baseline, we first train a convolutional autoencoder over the MNIST dataset (\cref{aes}), disjointly from the downstream classification task.
+In figure \ref{fig:tsnes} we demonstrate the effect of adversarial perturbations applied in signal-domain over the latent representations attained from perturbed data, and compare between parameter-space classifiers and traditional signal-space classifiers.
+To this end, as a signal-domain baseline, we first train a convolutional autoencoder over the MNIST dataset.
+For a fair comparison, this autoencoder is trained disjointly from the downstream classification task.
 We then train a classifier over the learned latent space, and finally perform 100 iterations of signal-domain adversarial attack over this classifier.
-The bottom half of \cref{fig:tsnes} illustrates t-SNE projection of the trained autoencoder's latent representations before (left) and after (right) the adversarial attack.
-The top half of the plot corresponds to parameter-space classifiers, showing t-SNE projections of INR modulations optimized for clean (right) data and for data attacked with our full-PGD attack (\cref{fullpgd}.
-Prior to the attacks, the latent space of both signal and parameter-space domains is well-structured, with clear separation between the different classes.
+The bottom half of figure \ref{fig:tsnes} illustrates t-SNE projection of the trained autoencoder's latent representations before (left) and after (right) the adversarial attack.\\ The top half of the plot corresponds to parameter-space classifiers, showing t-SNE projections of INR modulations optimized for clean (right) data and for data attacked with our full-PGD attack (section \ref{fullpgd}).
+Prior to the attacks, the latent space of both signal and parameter-space domains sis well-structured, with clear separation between the different classes.
 However, after the attack, the model operating strictly in signal-domain (i.e. the autoencoder baseline) experiences severe disruption of this structure -- classes of adversarial samples within the classifier's latent input space are no longer distinct and are instead intermixed.
 This indicates a significant deterioration in the class separability, highlighting the impact of the adversarial perturbations on the latent space.
 Adversarial attacks optimized for the parameter-space classifier, on the other hand, seem inconsequential to the input-space structure of the parameter-space classifier, including class separability.
-These conclusions are well-correlated with those from \cref{fig:amplification}.
+These conclusions are well-correlated with those from figure \ref{fig:amplification}.